 If a room is used as a bedroom it is required to have an egress window no matter which floor it is on.
-A new home construction will require, by code, to have an egress window installed in each room, as part of the cost to install egress window as its seen as law.
+New home construction will require, by code, to have an egress window installed in each room, as part of the cost to install an egress window as it’s seen as law.

 Egress Window Requirements

 To be classified as an egress window it will need a minimum clear opening of 5.7 square ft.
 This area covers the space when the actual window is open and not the glass or wall opening size.

 Security grills are often installed on the outside.
 They must be able to open from the inside without the need for keys or tools.

 Many homeowners assume a 20 by 24-inch window opening is acceptable, however, this dimension would only create a 3.3 square ft. opening.